 Plus, did I mention: free candy?

 Next time on the Insider’s Guide—Camp, at last!
-It’s your home away from home on the 3-Day, and I’ll give you a peek at what you’ll find there (and if you think you know everything, wait…there are surprises yet!)
+It’s your home away from home on the 3-Day, and I’ll give you a peek at what you’ll find there.

 Want to see the entire Insider’s Guide to the 3-Day?
 Here are all of the segments: